jsmoriss/jsm-show-term-meta/readme.txt

 = 3.0.2 =

-(2021/12/10) Added a `trim()` to the returned table row id after successful delete, in case the returned value is corrupted by a leading/trailing space.
+(2021/12/10) Added a `trim()` to the returned CSS id after successful delete, in case the value is corrupted with a space or newline.

 = 3.0.1 =